 Alcohol

-- Most young people with diabetes use alcohol to the same extent as their peers and this can have serious consequences.
+- Most young people with diabetes use alcohol to the same extent as their peers and this can have serious consequences

 - Alcohol consumption is also a major contributing factor towards hypoglycaemia